 If you’re new to search engine optimization (SEO), learning about duplicate content is essential.
 When you understand what duplicate content is, as well as how search engines look at it, you can build a better strategy for your SEO and content marketing efforts.
+You may be asking yourself, “What is the most common fix for duplicate content?

 So, what is duplicate content?
 Keep reading to find out!